nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 :sample_period: (number) (required) The meter's nominal sample period
                (i.e. the length of time between consecutive samples) in seconds.
-:max_sample_period: (number) The maximum permissible length of time
+:max_sample_period: (number) (required) The maximum permissible length
-                   between consecutive samples.
-We assume the
-                   meter is switched off during any gap longer than ``max_sample_period``.
+                   of time between consecutive samples.
+We assume the meter is switched off during any gap longer than ``max_sample_period``.
-:measurements: (list) The order is the order of the columns in the data table.
+:measurements: (list) (required) The order is the order of the columns in the data table.

    :physical_quantity: (string) (required) One of {'power', 'energy',
                        'cumulative energy', 'voltage', 'current'}